krivanek06/personal_website/src/content/posts/24_angular-interview-implement-data-reload/24_angular-interview-implement-data-reload.md

 ---
-title: ''
+title: 'Angular Interview - Implement Data Reload'
-seoTitle: ''
+seoTitle: 'Angular Interview - Implement Data Reload'
-seoDescription: ''
+seoDescription: 'When interviewing into Angular related jobs, one question I used to get asked, is “Demonstrate a...'
-slug:
+slug: 24_angular-interview-implement-data-reload
-tags: javascript, angular, rxjs, opinion
+tags: angular, rxjs, interview, tutorial
-order:
+order: 24
-datePublished:
+datePublished: 31.01.2024
-readTime:
+readTime: 4
-coverImage: ''
+coverImage: 24_angular-interview-implement-data-reload.webp
 ---

 When interviewing into Angular related jobs, one question I used to get asked, is “Demonstrate a simple data reloading when user clicks on a button” (demonstrated on the gif).